robertmuth/Cwerg/CodeGenX64/README.md

 # X64 (aka x86-64) Backend

-Limitations
+We follow the model of the A32/A64 backend of a simple expansion of Cwerg instruction to x86-64 instruction.
+Since x86-64 is essentially a two address ISA some legalization work is necessary to convert from Cwerg's three address code.

+Limitations:

+* avoid  3now, mmx or x87 instructions
+* floating point handled via SSE xmmX registers
-* expected instruction set extensions: sse, lzcnt, tzcnt, ...
+* expect certain instruction set extensions: SSE, lzcnt, tzcnt, ...
-* one xmm registers for floating point

-## Code Selection Plan
+## Legalization

 Most x86 instructions for binary ops come in the following variants: